TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experiment

 \subsection{Transferability Study}

-We further investigate the transferability of our proposed adversarial attack across various fine-tuned VLA configurations.
-For MolmoACT, we evaluate the cross-dataset robustness by optimizing the attack on a version fine-tuned on the RT-1 dataset and subsequently deploying it against an unfine-tuned baseline.
-For InstructVLA, we examine sensitivity to input modalities by optimizing the attack on a state-agnostic model (lacking robot proprioception) and testing its efficacy against a state-aware variant.
-As illustrated in Table~\ref{tab:transferability}, our attack shows great transferability.
-This threat is underscored by the current deployment paradigm: given the prohibitive computational costs of pre-training VLA models, practitioners typically fine-tune open-source weights on domain-specific datasets for private applications.
-Thus, the attacker can conduct a black-box attack by leveraging the pre-trained VLA model as a surrogate model.
+We further investigate the transferability of our proposed attack across different fine-tuning and input-state configurations within the VLA model families.
+For MolmoAct, we evaluate cross-checkpoint transfer by optimizing the attack on the RT-1-fine-tuned checkpoint and deploying the same attack against the pretrained, non-RT-1-fine-tuned checkpoint.
+For InstructVLA, we study transfer across robot-state configurations by optimizing the attack on the variant without robot-state input and evaluating it on the corresponding state-conditioned variant.

+As shown in Table~\ref{tab:transferability}, \textbf{TRAP} \hzx{exhibits a certain degree of transferability.
+This transferability is particularly concerning under the prevailing deployment paradigm.
+Since pretraining VLA models is computationally expensive, practitioners commonly adapt publicly released pretrained checkpoints to private domains through downstream fine-tuning.
+Therefore, an attacker can conduct an adversarial attack on a publicly available surrogate checkpoint that shares the same architecture or initialization, and then transfer it to a privately fine-tuned model in a black-box setting.}

-\subsection{Real-world evaluation}
+\subsection{Real-world Evaluation}

-To assess the practicality of our proposed attack, we conducted a series of real-world experiments involving a safety-critical manipulation task.
-As illustrated in Figure~\ref{fig:real-world_exp}, we designed a ``hazardous redirection" scenario where an adversary attempts to hijack the user's original intent (``pick up carrot") toward a malicious target (``pick up knife").
+\hzx{For real-world evaluation, we conduct the real-world evaluation on GraspVLA, following its official physical setup.
+We consider two physical experimental settings, as illustrated in Fig.~\ref{fig:real_setting}: (1) an occlusion-free deployment and (2) an object-occluded deployment.
+We designed a ``hazardous redirection" scenario where an adversary attempts to hijack the user's original intent (``pick up carrot") toward a malicious target (``pick up knife").

+\textbf{Occlusion-free Deployment.} In this setting, the optimized adversarial patch is placed flat on the tabletop, where it remains unoccluded by surrounding objects throughout execution.
 In an evaluation spanning 15 independent trials, the generated physical patch demonstrated significant capability in hijacking the VLA model's execution.

-The attack successfully subverted the model's internal reasoning for at least one reasoning step in $13/15$ ($86.7\%$) of cases.
-In $5/15$ ($33.3\%$) of trials, the adversary maintained control over the entire physical manipulation process, successfully completing the malicious objective.
+The attack successfully subverted the model's internal reasoning for at least one reasoning step in \textbf{13/15 (86.7\%)} of cases.
+In \textbf{5/15 (33.3\%)} of trials, the adversary maintained control over the entire physical manipulation process, successfully completing the malicious objective.